Swing Trading Strategies

 Cultivating Patience

-Successful swing trades often take days or weeks to fully develop and reach profit targets.
+Successful swing trades often take days or weeks to fully develop.
 Resist the urge to overtrade or exit prematurely.
-Patience separates profitable traders from frustrated ones.
-Wait for high-probability setups that meet all your criteria rather than forcing marginal trades.
+Wait for high-probability setups that meet all your criteria.

 Eliminating Emotional Trading